L-Andrade/UWPAppsScanner/README.md

 # UWPAppsScanner
 A Python script with a Firebase Realtime Database to check for updates on certain Windows apps.
-Needs a config.json to connect to Firebase.

 # Requirements
 * Python 3.7